javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 */!*
 ```

-Here functions are declared right inside the `ask(...)` call.
+Here, functions are declared right inside the `ask(...)` call.
 They have no name, and so are called *anonymous*.
 Such functions are not accessible outside of `ask` (because they are not assigned to variables), but that's just what we want here.

 Such code appears in our scripts very naturally, it's in the spirit of JavaScript.